Australian Hummingbird Hawkmoth

 The fifth (last) instar may be green, brown or black, with a dark dorsal line, and with two variable broken dark lines each side, possibly edged above by white, yellow, orange or red.

-When disturbed: the caterpillars rear up their head and thorax.
+When disturbed: the caterpillars rear up their head and thorax, and exude a horrible liquid from the mouth.
 The spiracles on each side of each segment are orange or red.
-The caterpillars have black true legs, and a black-tipped dark red forward curving spine on the tail.
+The caterpillars have black true legs, and a black-tipped dark red forward-curving spine on the tail.

 The caterpillars feed on various members of the RUBIACEAE family, including :